trentonjknight/lettusgro/README.md

 - `$ npm run start` for windows, mac, linux or Gitpod.
 - `$ npm run c9` for Cloud 9 Users.

-### Styles
-You can update the `styles/index.scss` or create new `.scss` files inside `styles/` and import them into your current scss or js files depending on your needs.

-### Components
-Add more files into your `./src/js/components` or styles folder as you need them and import them into your current files as needed.

 **Note (New changes)**: Components have been converted into functions to support the use of hooks:
 * Instead of a class component, we're using a `const` function.
 * Class `constructor` and `state` have been replaced by `useState()` hooks.